 As specified in the Standards for Accrediting Public Schools in Virginia, parents of middle school students who are enrolled in high school credit courses may "opt out" of the high school credit component of those courses.
 Under the guidelines, the grades earned in those classes will not be included on the student's high school transcript, and the student will not receive high school credit for the courses.
 The standards further specify that notice of this provision and a document for "opting out" be provided by the school system.
-Specific questions regarding the opt-out policy should be directed to the courseling department.
+Please contact your middle school Guidance Department for the Opt-Out form and to ask any specific questions regarding the opt-out policy.